 - the Sunshine Law, part I of HRS Chapter 92, which requires open public meetings.

-Both laws are intended to open up governmental processes to public scrutiny and participation by requiring government business to be conducted as transparently as possible, while balancing personal privacy rights guaranteed under the Hawai`i State Constitution.
+Both laws are intended to open up governmental processes to public scrutiny and participation by requiring government business to be conducted as transparently as possible, while balancing personal privacy rights guaranteed under the Hawaii State Constitution.

-OIP provides uniform interpretation, advice, and training on these laws to nearly all state and county agencies and boards and to the general public.
+OIP provides uniform interpretation, advice, and training on these laws to nearly all of Hawaii’s state and county agencies and boards and to the general public.
 OIP renders advice and assistance on questions concerning the public’s right to access to government records or meetings, and also provides training to help agencies comply with the laws.
 Although the public has the right to go to court without having to involve OIP, it is not necessary to hire attorneys or observe judicial formalities to obtain OIP’s assistance, and OIP’s free and informal proceedings are not subject to the contested case procedures of HRS Chapter 91.

 To explain the open government laws’ requirements, OIP has training tools and guides readily available on this website.
 Training materials and OIP’s annual reports are posted on this website and there are links to other open government agencies around the world.
 In the What’s New section, OIP regularly provides updates on its activities and has links to open government news from around the world.
 To begin or stop receiving OIP’s e-mailed What’s New updates, please e-mail [email protected].